 The service was led by an established registered manager who people felt was approachable and caring.
 People felt the care they received was of a good standard and liked living at the home.
-The culture was open and inclusive.
 The registered manager understood their responsibilities and monitored the quality of the service using a range of systems.
-Where areas for improvement were identified, the registered manager involved people who used the service and staff to shape improvements.